bytesize-zz/chess-ai/README.md

 Project is paused.
-The goal was to program using Javascript and React, but ultimately ended in more and more researching about Neural Networks an Chess, which was ineed interesting, but just not the intent.
+The goal was to program using Javascript and React, but ultimately ended in more and more researching about Neural Networks an Chess, which was indeed interesting, but just not the intent.

 ----------------------------------------------------------------------------------------------------